 The first step involves defining the carpet outline, i.e. the size of the carpets, the unroll direction, the label and the position of the carpets in the slab.

-Note: Certain technical criteria pertaining to the application guidelines for the BAMTEC reinforcement technology have to be observed (see Tip on page 239)!
+Note: Make sure you comply with the technical criteria pertaining to the application guidelines for the BAMTEC reinforcement technology (see Tip on page 231)!

 To define the carpet outline